 Why Do Hamsters Die So Young?

-Smaller mammals, such as hamsters, age faster than larger animals because their bodies are less effective at maintaining their biological processes.
+Smaller mammals, like hamsters, age faster than larger animals because their bodies are less effective at maintaining their biological processes.

 Aging occurs when organisms, cells, and tissues inside the body become less efficient over time.
-For example, this causes them to die much earlier than cats and dogs.
+For example, this causes them to die much sooner than cats and dogs.

-Wild hamsters also have shorter lifespans because their bodily resources are allocated to reproduction, meaning they can’t maintain their biological processes as effectively as larger animals.
+Wild hamsters also have shorter lifespans because their bodily resources are allocated to reproduction, meaning they can’t maintain their biological processes like large animals.

 Procreation is vital for hamsters because they live in high-risk environments where predation is a daily threat.
 Reproduction keeps their numbers stable.